fsoubelet/dotfiles/README.md

 </p>

-This folder contains my dotfiles, used on a mac currently running macOS Catalina (10.15.7).
+This folder contains my dotfiles, used on a mac currently running macOS Monterey (12.4).

 ## Package overview